CoffeeVampir3/audiocraft-webui/README.md

 ## Install:

-If you'd like gpu acceleration and do not have torch installed, visit <https://pytorch.org/get-started/locally/> for instructions on installing torch for your machine.
-If you do not have torch installed, by default this repo will pull default cpu-based torch right now.
+If you'd like gpu acceleration and do not have torch installed, visit https://pytorch.org/get-started/locally/ for instructions on installing gpu torch correctly.

 `pip install -r requirements.txt`
 (If you encounter errors with audiocraft installing, please refer to their docs here: <https://github.com/facebookresearch/audiocraft>)